Faidarus/Victory_Royale/README.md

-The build stage builds all the containers and images The test stage tests the application is working properly The push stage tags and pushes images to Dockerhub
-- stage checks the swarm is working as it should Deploy stage deploys the containers
+The build stage builds all the containers and images The test stage tests the application is working properly The push stage tags and pushes images to Dockerhub Deploy stage deploys the containers

 # Risk Assessment